WheteThunger/CarSpawnSettings/README.md

 #### CanBootstrapSpawnedCar

-- Called on the next tick after a modular car is spawned.
-This is delayed to give other plugins time to save a reference to the car in case they want to check it in the hook method.
+- Called at least 100ms after a modular car is spawned.
+This delay is partly a requirement so that vehicle modules have time to spawn, but this also gives other plugins plenty of time to save a reference to the car they spawned in case they want to check for it in the hook method.
+- Not called if either of the following are true:
+  - The car was spawned as a chassis and the plugin is configured with `IncludeChassis: false`.
+  - The car has an `OwnerID` set and the plugin is configured with `IncludeOwnedCars: false`.
 - Returning `false` will prevent this plugin from altering health, fuel or engine parts.
 - Returning `null` will result in the default behavior.